The trouble with work is sometimes the trouble with working out — when they’re not any fun.

 I’ve been in that situation, and you probably have, too.
 Workplaces can be so self-serious they suck the life out of employees.
 Gyms can be so intimidating that no newbie dares step inside.
 In both, everybody wants to be seen, acknowledged and appreciated.

 At a fitness conference last week, people smiled, laughed and shared unapologetically about the importance of having fun.
 They make it a goal in their business, exercise, and other important parts of their lives.
-The annual IDEA World Fitness Convention drew some 10,000 trainers, business owners, nutritionists and others for lectures, panel discussions, workouts and more.
+The annual IDEA World Fitness Convention drew some 10,000 trainers, business owners, nutritionists (such as NASM CNC) and others for lectures, panel discussions, workouts and more.
 They were there to share enthusiasm and information about exercise, nutrition and well-being.

 And to share fun, like in this clip of a “Soul Train” workout.